 Some of you might be screaming at me that I need to lighten up.
 Turn off my brain as it were.
 I hear you.
 But it’s hard to suspend your disbelief when you have trouble believing the movie even knows what it’s doing.
 The script by Ryan Engle is a shameful waste of Gabrielle Union’s abilities.
 It never tells us enough about Shaun.
 Throughout the film, Eddie taunts Shaun with lines like, “I get it.
 All your life people have underestimated you.”
 Which, by itself, is an odd thing for a man holding her children hostage to say.
 But we don’t know anything about Shaun’s past so we can’t say for sure.

 Early on in the film, Shaun calls a man to let him know she is at the house.
 We know the man’s name is Justin (Jason George).
 We assume he is either a friend, an ex, or a boyfriend.
+If you’ve ever asked yourself, who can do my essay for me ?
+The solution is, any writer with sufficient talent can.
+Just take some time to purchase an essay from us, therefore we can get you a spare time.
+We’ll write an exceptional essay for you that you will be pleased to hand in your graduation records and earn a high grade.
 When he shows up at the beginning of the third act and the kids call him Daddy, it’s a twist I’m not sure the movie meant to have.
 At no point in time during all their conversations do either Shaun or the kids mention a father.

 It’s things like this that make it hard for us, the audience, to get behind the heroine.
 Breaking In has the audacity to give us a scene in which Shaun goes into a garage and lightly caresses a circular saw.
 Dear reader, nothing happens involving that saw.
 The curse of the PG-13 rating.